100prznt/Rca.EzoDeviceLib/README.md

 Some basic usage examples

 ### Create an sensor instance
-In this example is the I2C address of conneted EZO device set to default (0x63 for EZO pH Circuit):
+In this example is the I2C address of conneted EZO™ device set to default (0x63 for EZO™ pH Circuit):
 ```cs
 var myEzoPhSensor = new PhSensor();
 ```